YuezhenQin/yuezhenqin.github.io/README.md

+## 5.22

 ## 5.21
-Mant of the universities' problems stem from rapid expansion.
+Many of the universities' problems stem from rapid expansion.

 ## 5.20 regret